mcd500/teep-device/docs/overview_of_teep-device.md

 ## Components of TEEP-Device and TA-Ref

 The Trusted Application Reference (TA-Ref) is a different software stack from this TEEP-Devie.
-The TA-Ref provides portable API and SDK among Intel SGX, ARM TrustZone-A and RISC-V Keystone and enables portability for source codes of Trusted Applications among different CPUs.
+The TA-Ref provides a portable API and SDK among Intel SGX, ARM TrustZone-A and RISC-V Keystone and enables portability for source codes of Trusted Applications among different CPUs.

 The API of TA-Ref is a subset of TEE Internal Core API Specification defined by Global Platform.
  - https://globalplatform.org/specs-library/tee-internal-core-api-specification/